jasonmelgoza/mavericks/src/pages/index.md

 ---

 {% block as="section" className="block-hero" %}
-Product designer, interface enthusiast, icon illustrator—always keeping an eye out for the next wave in design. 🤘
+Product & web designer based on California’s Central Coast, always looking for the next wave 🌊 in design.
 {% /block %}